Living Losses for the Entrepreneur: The Grief No One Talks About

 • Seek support instead of carrying it alone

 Transformation is not only about what you step into.
 It is also about what you release.
-Letting go always deserves a moment of reverence.
+And letting go always deserves a moment of reverence.

 You do not need to pretend it did not hurt.
 You only need to give it space to breathe.